7robots/micro-mcp-server/README.md

 ```

 **Important Notes:**
-- The configuration generator automatically finds a compatible Python version
+- The configuration generator automatically finds your uv installation and project path
 - Replace `your_token_here` with your actual Micro.blog bearer token
-- Use **full absolute paths** for both the Python executable and script
+- Use **full absolute paths** for the uv executable and project directory
+- Make sure uv is installed and available in your PATH

 ### 4. Restart Claude Desktop